Supporting neurodivergent members

 - Communication: they take longer to process information, misunderstand what is being said, or communicate in a way that seems blunt, unclear or repetitive.

-If you’ve spotted signs that a member could be facing barriers, you may want to initiate a conversation.
+If you spot signs that a member could be facing barriers, you may want to initiate a conversation.
 Here are some things you could say:

-- Begin by asking open questions, such as 'How are you finding guiding?'
+- Ask open questions like 'How are you finding guiding?'
 The member may want to know why you are asking the question and share information with you about barriers and adjustments.

 - Use specific examples of things you have noticed.
 For example, 'I noticed you weren’t engaging with (the particular activity) today', or 'You appeared frustrated during (a particular point) today.'